 Carcasses of dead rabbits can be a source of infection and it can be spread by scavengers and insects (including flies), hay and vegetables from contaminated pasture could also be a source of infection.
 Likewise, we as owners could walk RHD into our homes after walking where infected wild rabbits may have been.
 With this in mind – all pet rabbits are at risk of this disease – whether they are kept indoors or apart from other rabbits.

 In the unfortunate case of an outbreak, the most responsible course of action is to limit movement of all rabbits to prevent spread; any surviving rabbits will have been exposed by the time a single death has occurred.
 The time frame to limit movement is difficult to predict, but guidelines suggest waiting 4 months before moving rabbits or considering introducing new rabbits to survivors should be sufficient.
 Virucidal disinfectant is required to clean the environment, often replacing housing or keeping empty for 4 months + after an outbreak would be recommended.

 In order to protect our pet rabbits against RHD 1 and 2 we need to vaccinate them.
-The vaccination that we use to vaccinate against covers rabbits for RHD1 only, so all rabbits require a second vaccination to give immunity to RHD2 as well.
-This vaccination requires a 9 monthly booster.
+The main vaccination that we use to vaccinate against covers rabbits for RHD1 only, so all rabbits require a second vaccination to give immunity to RHD2 as well.

 As part of Rabbit Awareness Week we are encouraging all rabbit owners to ensure that their rabbits are vaccinated against myxomatosis and BOTH strains of RHD.
 We are offering free health checks on the evening of 4th June 2019 with vets Ginny and Laura from 6.30pm.
 If your vaccinations have lapsed why not book in for our rabbit evening or book in with one of our other vets during the week to get them up to date and protected.